China - Visiting the chairman

 Beneath the kites

-The sculpture is called Wuyue Feng (May Wind), but it's probably a Transformer in disguise.
+The sculpture is called Wuyue Feng (May Wind), but it's more likely a Transformer in disguise.

 May Fourth Square, Qingdao